-No, the oil pipeline aspect of the dirty war on Syria is subsumed under bigger questions of US ability to maintain regional and even global hegemony in the face of threats from China’s One Belt One Road project, the Asian Infrastructure Investment Bank and growing realisation in all sectors of Russian and Iranian society that the USA is not to be trusted, and that this is neither new to Trump’s presidency nor likely to change when it ends.3
+No, the oil pipeline aspect of the dirty war on Syria is subsumed under bigger questions of US ability to maintain regional and even global hegemony in the face of threats from China’s One Belt One Road project, the Asian Infrastructure Investment Bank (a significant challenge to the IMF and hence to neoliberal fiscal policing of the planet) and growing realisation in all sectors of Russian and Iranian society that the USA is not to be trusted, and that this is neither new to Trump’s presidency nor likely to change when it ends.3

 But this picture shifts – I don’t say decisively but significantly – when Syria is taken, as indeed it should be taken, to include the Golan.
 The presence of oil there first came to my notice in that Economist piece of 2015.
-(It turns out Craig Murray, the Ambassador to Uzbekistan sacked by Blair for embarrassing the war effort on Iraq, was blogging on this as early as 2013.)
-For its part the Economist does not repeat the more-oil-than-Saudi claim but does have US based Genie Energy suggesting, on the back of its test drillings, an oil reservoir “with the potential of billions of barrels”.
+(It turns out Craig Murray, the Ambassador to Uzbekistan sacked by Blair for embarrassing him over the company he was keeping to expedite the war on Iraq, was blogging on this as early as 2013.)
+The Economist does not make the more-oil-than-Saudi claim but does have US based Genie Energy suggesting, on the back of test drillings, an oil reservoir “with the potential of billions of barrels”.

 Note the matter of fact reporting, as though it were the most natural thing in the world for a US Oil Corporation to do test drills in Syrian territory unlawfully administered by Israel.
 It puts me in mind of Stephen Gowans’ recent piece, reposted in full and with his permission on this site as Privatising Syria.